Learn all about Benjamin Moore White Dove, plus see 21 real homes that use it!

 More Colors to Consider

-- Swiss Coffee (Benjamin Moore) – an off-white with rich, creamy undertones.
+- Swiss Coffee (Benjamin Moore) – OC-45 is an off-white with rich, creamy undertones.

 - Silver Satin (Benjamin Moore) – a gray-tinted off-white